Does Pre-trained Language Model Actually Infer Unseen Links in Knowledge Graph Completion?: Synthetic Dataset Construction

 Next, we generate random strings $\boldsymbol{s} = s_1, s_2,$ $\ldots, s_n$ based on the character-level unigram language model $p(\boldsymbol{s})$, i.e., the product of the probabilities of unigram character in the strings:

 We stop the generation of strings when an end-of-sequence symbol is sampled.
 The strings are treated as a series of independent characters, allowing us to generate entirely random strings without using information about co-occurrence between characters.
-However, we preserve information for the randomly sampled string sequences across the entire dataset so that each entity or relation will be replaced with a unique sequence avoiding duplicates.
+However, we preserve information for the randomly sampled sequences across the entire dataset so that each entity or relation is replaced with a unique sequence avoiding duplicates.